changeworld/azure-docs.pl-pl/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-python-quickstart.md

 ---
-title: 'Szybki start: Wyszukiwanie jednostek z zestawem SDK wyszukiwanie jednostek Bing dla języka Python'
+title: 'Quickstart: Search for entities with the SDK for Python - Bing Entity Search'
 titleSuffix: Azure Cognitive Services
-description: Skorzystaj z tego przewodnika Szybki Start, aby wyszukać jednostki z zestawem SDK wyszukiwanie jednostek Bing dla języka Python.
+description: Use this quickstart to search for entities with the Bing Entity Search SDK for Python.
 services: cognitive-services
 author: aahill
 manager: nitinme